Vomiting Blood

 • Cancer: Tumours in the stomach, oesophagus, or liver can cause bleeding, often accompanied by symptoms like weight loss or fatigue.

-Vomiting Blood During Pregnancy: Special Considerations
+Vomiting of Blood During Pregnancy: Special Considerations

-Pregnant women experiencing hematemesis should seek urgent medical care.
+Pregnant women experiencing haematemesis should seek urgent medical care.
 Potential causes include severe morning sickness (hyperemesis gravidarum), which can lead to tears in the oesophagus, or complications like preeclampsia.
 Both the mother and foetus are at risk, making prompt consultation with an obstetrician essential.

-Diagnosing and Treating Hematemesis
+Diagnosing and Treating Vomit Diseases - Haematemesis

 • Physical Exam: Checking vital signs and assessing symptoms.